Frequently-Asked Questions

 • How would we build a new kitchen to the right size.
 There is not enough space on the site?

-• How would we provide adequate outdoor space for Pre-School and Events?
+• How would we provide adequate outdoor space ?

 • Would we get consent for a new hall with no parking on an awkward junction?